oranpleLHR/oranpleLHR/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Data-analysis projects
+- 🌱 I’m currently learning Python & MS Power BI
+- 🤔 I’m looking for a new career

 <!--
 **oranpleLHR/oranpleLHR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.